VirtEngine/verticedev/proposals/02-multitenant-authentication_old.md

-# NOTE: This proposal is parked, as we decided to get rid of `openshift/origin (or) kubernetes`
+# NOTE: This proposal is parked, as we decided to get rid of `openshift/origin (or) kubernetes`.
+Please refer the new [multitenant-authentication](verticedev/proposals/02-multitenant-authentication.md)

 # Multi tenant authentication: 2.0